-All LTI performance rights granted to executives for FY2016 were forfeited at 30 June 2018 due to the vesting conditions not being satisfied by the due date.
-Recognition of the expense is a requirement of the share based payment accounting standard and occurs despite the forfeiture of the entire remaining LTI.
-The executives receive no financial benefit from the LTI in FY2018.
+All LTI performance rights granted to executives for FY 2016 and FY2017 were forfeited at 30 June 2018 and 30 June 2019, respectively due to the vesting conditions not being satisfied by the due date.
+The expense continues to be recognised when market conditions are not satisfied and is reversed when non-market conditions are not satisfied.
+The executives received no financial benefit from the LTI in FY2018 or FY2019.

-No performance rights have been issued to directors or executives since the end of the financial year.
+No performance rights have been granted to directors or executives in relation to the 2019 year or since the end of the financial year.